Key to Classification Codes

 The idea is that the program looks up the Database using the name entered.
 It expects at least 4 characters - there'll be a little red mark to the top right of the page if not.
 If the name that you've entered is found, the map will be redrawn at 1:50,000 and the hill marked.
 Click on the marker for the name and height of the hill and click that again for the further information held in the Database.
 There may be several hills with the same name, in which case, there'll be offered a selection list for you to choose the one required.

-The program makes no checks to see that the selection list options are in a single 'massif'.
-If there are fewer than 20 options the 'show all' button is always available.
+If a selection list is shown and if there are fewer than 20 options the 'show all' button is always available.
 So you can see, for example all the 'Geal Charn's or all the 'Meall Buidhe's or 'Beinn Dearg's, but unless the names are fairly close to each other, the map will be drawn at something other than 1:50,000.

 Comments/Feedback/Suggestions to webadmin@aplaceonthemap.com